huuquan1994/huuquan1994.github.io/about-me.md

 ### Awards and honors

+- Scholarship recipients of the Watanuki International Foundation Scholarship three years in a row, 2019-2021
 - Representative student to give a welcome speech at Hosei University's Fall Entrance Ceremony, 2020
+- Student best paper award at the IEEE EMBS Conference on Biomedical Engineering and Sciences (IECBES), 2020
 - Representative student at Hosei University's Master Graduation Ceremony, 2018
 - Best paper award at the ISCIA2018, Malaysia, 2018
 - Exchange student at the Japan-Asia Youth Exchange Program in Science (SAKURA), 2016